Mother’s day week-end (May 13th)

 in Eagles mere, on trails protected by a nature conservancy), covered bridges,

-World’s End State Park (with hiking, fishing, swimming, camping, cabins),
+World’s End State Park (with hiking, fishing, swimming, camping, c

 extraordinary mountain vistas (“Canyon Vista,” “High Knob”; & both